Integer Sets of Large Harmonic Sum Which Avoid Long Arithmetic Progressions: 3 -Free Kempner Sets of Large Harmonic Sum

 \section{\texorpdfstring{$3$}{3}-Free Kempner Sets of Large Harmonic Sum}

-A branch-and-bound search over $3$-free sets mod $b \leq 120$ produces only a handful of sets whose associated shifted Kempner sets have harmonic sums near that of $G_3$.
-We find $5095$ candidate sets with \emph{estimated} harmonic sum (via~\eqref{eq:kempner_sum_approximation}) of at least $3.0$.
-Of these, the ten of largest (actual) harmonic sum are reproduced in Table~\ref{tab:3_free} below.
+The author performed a branch-and-bound search over $3$-free sets mod $b$ for each $b \leq 158$ in an attempt to find Kempner sets which outperformed the greedy set $G_3 = \mathcal{K}(\{0,1\},3) + 1$.
+This search was unsuccessful, indicating that $G_3$ is an influential local maximum and that larger search spaces will be needed to improve lower bounds on $M_3$.

-The non-$G_3$ Kempner sets listed in Table~\ref{tab:3_free} above differ from $G_3$ in minor, deleterious ways.
-This suggests that $G_3$ is an influential local maximum and that far larger search spaces may be needed to improve lower bounds on $M_3$.
+To extend these results to larger $b$, at least conditionally, the author ran searches with additional heuristic pruning.
+Two methods were considered: \begin{enumerate} \item[P1.]
+One asserts an upper bound on $\# S$ and reruns any search in which the upper bound was realized. \item[P2.]
+One restricts to $3$-free sets which deviate from a greedy construction for $3$-free sets mod $b$ a bounded number of times. \end{enumerate} In addition to the unconditional search over $b \leq 158$, the author ran searches under (P1) for $b \in [159, 316]$ and under (P1) and (P2) for $b \in [317,400]$.
+These searches, which ran for a total of $8679$ core-hours (at 2.3 GHz), were unsuccessful in improving $G_3$.
+The largest harmonic sums found associated to each base $b \leq 400$ are depicted in Figure~\ref{fig:harmonic3}.

-A similar story unfolds whenever we search for $p$-free sets with $p$ a prime: the greedy set $G_p=\mathcal{K}([0,p-2],p)+1$ dominates early results and we find little else of interest.
-However, when $k$ is composite, $G_k$ has a much smaller harmonic sum and the best lower bound on $M_k$ typically comes from the set $[1,k-p] \cup (G_p + (k-p))$, in which $p$ is the largest prime less than $k$.
-This general construction is least impressive when $k$ is one less than a prime. \\
+\begin{remark} The behavior described here for $k=3$ is typical of prime $k$: the greedy set $G_k=\mathcal{K}([0,k-2],k)+1$ dominates early results and we find little else of interest.
+When $k$ is composite, $G_k$ is non-Kempner and early results are dominated by $G_p$, where $p$ is the largest prime less than $k$.
+This inefficiency is most pronounced when $k$ is one less than a prime. \end{remark}